wofsauge/IsaacDocs/docs/Game.md

 Starts a transition animation, like the ones used when entering a trapdoor or light beam to reach the next stage.

-**Stage Transition types:**

-* 0: Standard transition.
-Removes the playermodel before the pixel fadeout.
-Then plays the Stage Nightmare animation.
-The player starts in fetal position after the transition.
-* 1: Standard transition with pixel fadein/out, nightmare cutscene but the player model doesnt get removed and starts in the normal standing position after the transition.
-* &gt;2: Same as 0

 ???+ bug "Bug"
 	Contrary to previous beliefs, this function will crash when **not** provided with an EntityPlayer.
 It is worth noting however, that the function, even when used correctly, is inconsistent and seems to sometimes crash for no reason.
 ___